tronicboy1/pymahjong/README.md

 Sources：
-I relieved heavily on Miguel Grinbergs Flask-SocketIO Chat model to get myself going and used his templates for Javascript.
+I relied heavily on Miguel Grinbergs Flask-SocketIO Chat model to get myself going and used his templates for Javascript.
 Thank you Miguel！